gerrit-coder/plugins_coder-workspace/README.md

 5. **Verify** the plugin loaded:
    - Check browser console for `[coder-workspace]` debug logs when loading a change page
    - Visit `http://your-gerrit-server/plugins/` to see if `coder-workspace` is listed
-  - Open a change page and look for "Create Coder Workspace" in the three-dot overflow menu
+  - Open a change page and look for "Open Coder Workspace" in the three-dot overflow menu